 The Cost of Study:

-The total cost for the award of the LLM in Chinese and Comparative law is RMB 87,000, covering the minimum courses (or equivalent) for 26 credits and an LLM dissertation.
+The total cost for the award of the LLM in International law is RMB 87,000, covering the minimum courses (or equivalent) for 26 credits and an LLM dissertation.

 Accommodation and Facilities: